Merkel furious Over Capitol Mob, Says Trump Shares Blame - UrduPoint

 "I deeply regret that President Trump has not conceded his defeat, since November and again yesterday," she said.

-"Doubts about the election outcome were stoked and created the atmosphere that made the events of last night possible."dlc/hmn/wdb
+"Doubts about the election outcome were stoked and created the atmosphere that made the events of last night possible," she said, adding that her shock was certainly shared by the "millions of people who admire America's democratic tradition".

+She welcomed a statement by President-elect Joe Biden as well as "many reactions from both major parties of the US" which she said reassured her "that this democracy will prove to be much stronger than the attackers and rioters".

+She lamented the "tragic" loss of life in the chaotic scenes but said the fact that lawmakers had returned to work overnight was a "sign of hope".